eb-namchi/brand-styleguide/README.md

 ### Setup

 For the javascript functions, you'll want to selectively choose which which functions you'd like to use.
 However, do be cautious of copying functions out of their context.
 A good rule of thumb is to only copy a function where the function declaration is *not* indented.
-Make sure you copy the entire function!

 Some functions may have dependencies, all of which are detailed at the top of each file.
 Most have dependencies on `_helpers.js` which for the most part will be sufficient.
 To account for these dependencies, make sure you include the dependency file in your project or copy the entire dependency file's contents to the top of your working script.